unreadable/go-relay-starter-kit/README.md

 ### Golang

 #### Schema data
+The Schema and Resolvers should be kept in `data/graphql.go`.
-Since Golang does not support loading package / module dynamically, remember to update the package import for schema data in:
+Since Golang does not support loading package / module dynamically, after updating the `data/graphql.go` file, make sure to update the schema:
 - `graphql.go`
-- `scripts/updateSchema.go`
+- `utils/updateSchema.go`

 For e.g